 Scope 1 (Fuel)

-We have seen a reduction by 18% from 2018 in total scope 1 emissions.
-This achievement has been enabled through heating and generator efficiencies at Riverbank House in London.
+We have seen a reduction by 31% from 2019 in total scope 1 emissions.
+This achievement has been enabled through heating efficiencies and reduced occupancy at Riverbank House in London.

 Scope 2 Location Based (Purchased Electricity)

-Employing country-level emissions factors, we have seen a decrease in emissions saving 1,891 MTCO2e of carbon.
-This is largely due to works in the United States to streamline our data centre provision and LED lighting upgrade projects in Switzerland and the UK.
+Employing country-level emissions factors, we have seen a decrease in emissions, saving 1,017 MTCO2e of carbon from 2019.
+This is largely due to the second phase of works in the UK to streamline our data centre provision and energy efficient equipment upgrade projects across our offices globally.

 Scope 2 Market Based (Purchased Electricity)